 To say hello informally in Japanese you say ‘Kon’nichiwa’.
 Although there are some parallels you can draw between South Korea and Japan there are very few on the language front.

 To say an informal or casual hello in Korean, between friends, colleagues or people familiar to you you can use simply ‘anyoung’.
 This does not translate to hello, however.
 The phrase ‘anyoung‘ translates to ‘be peaceful’ in that sense it is very similar to the Hebrew greeting of ‘shalom’.

 A more casual greeting is also used when answering the phone.
 South Korea is tech-mad and you’ll be hard pressed to find someone who is not addicted to their phone!
 When answering the phone in Korean you say ‘yeoboseyo’.
 ‘Yeoboseyo’ is pronounced as ‘yo-bo-say-yoh.’
 It matters little who is on the other end of the phone, no need to be formal, answer with ‘yeoboseyo’ and you’ll sound like a local!

 How to Say Good Morning in Korean

 If you want to expand your new found language skills further you should learn how to say good morning.
 It adds another phrase to your repertoire and makes you seem more confident to the person you are greeting.

 To say good morning in Korean you should say ‘jo-un a-chim’.
-‘Jo-un a-chim’ is pronounced as ‘jong-un ah-chim’ and is a simply and easy to remember phrase that we are sure you will enjoy trying out!
+‘Jo-un a-chim’ is pronounced as ‘jong-un ah-chim’ and is simple and easy to remember a phrase that we are sure you will enjoy trying out!

 So now you know a little of the Korean language it is time to test yourself!
 Next time you head to your local Korean restaurant for lunch or dinner be sure to greet your host with a hearty ‘anyoung haseyo!’.